sera619/LinkSafer-FireFox/README.md

 > If you use this addon, pls take a second and let some stars there =).
 Thanks!
 >
-> **Have trouble?** Donst by shy and conact me oder open a new issue, i will respond as soon as possible.
+> **Have trouble?** Donst be shy!
+Conact me oder open a new issue, i will respond as soon as possible.

 #### Preview ####